 It’s best to avoid alcohol, smoking and any kind of exhausting physical exercise until getting used to the altitude after a couple of days.

 Soups, rice, pasta, potatoes, bread, fruit and chicken are great low-fat dishes and give your body the energy it needs.
-High-carb diets have shown to increase the mood but make sure to mix it up and also to include some lean protein, such as chicken, and some healthy fats, such as avocado, nuts etc.
+A good way to prevent altitude sickness is a high-carb diet, as that have shown to increase the mood, but make sure to mix it up and also to include some lean protein, such as chicken, and some healthy fats, such as avocado or nuts.

 Carbohydrates are good because they require less oxygen for your metabolism than fat and protein.